 While you can’t use PeerForm loans to cover college tuition or other postsecondary educational expenses, you can access one of these loans for the following purposes:

-Interest rates on PeerForm loans can be as low as 5.99% or as high as 29.99%, depending on your creditworthiness.
+Interest rates on PeerForm loans can range from 5.99%–29.99%, depending on your creditworthiness.
 Keep in mind, however, that the reason you’re borrowing money can play a role in the interest rate you receive.

 PeerForm Loans: What to Watch Out For